 As the primary caregiver for your loved one, you don’t have to go it alone.
 Respite care can provide exactly what the name suggests, offering both the care your loved one needs and the support you need.
 Adult day centers and in-home care typically offer levels of respite care, otherwise you may want to check your area for a senior living community that offers respite care.
 One important aspect of respite care to keep in mind is that it is not typically covered by health insurance or Medicare.

 Residential care is a good option if your loved one requires more hands-on care.
-Generally, there are residential care communities tailored specifically to older adults in need of memory care, but you may also expand your search to senior living communities that offer a full continuum of care.
+Generally, there are residential care communities tailored specifically to older adults in need of memory care, but you may also expand your search to senior living communities that offer a continuum of care options on-site.
 Cost will certainly be a consideration as you explore different communities and it will likely depend on the level of care and the types of services and amenities that are offered.

 Making a decision that is in the best interest of your loved one isn’t always easy.
 What kind of care and support do they need now?
 What level of care might they need in the future?
 You’re going to be asking yourself a lot of these questions through the decision-making process, and your loved one who is showing signs of Alzheimer’s will need to be part of the discussions, as well.
 It can be a difficult and emotional process.